Elizabeth Patteshall1

 Last Edited=27 Mar 2008

-Colonel William Long was born on 22 January 1843 at Bath, Somerset, England.2 He was the son of William Long and Elizabeth Hare Joliffe.2 He married Anna Mary Hunter, daughter of Henrici Hunter and Paulina Byrne, on 12 September 1867 at St. Swithin's Church, Walcot, Bath, Somerset, England.2 He died on 9 May 1926 at age 83 at Clevedon, Somerset, England.2
+Colonel William Long was born on 22 January 1843 at Bath, Somerset, EnglandG.2 He was the son of William Long and Elizabeth Hare Joliffe.2 He married Anna Mary Hunter, daughter of Henrici Hunter and Paulina Byrne, on 12 September 1867 at St. Swithin's Church, Walcot, Bath, Somerset, EnglandG.2 He died on 9 May 1926 at age 83 at Clevedon, Somerset, EnglandG.2

-Colonel William Long gained the rank of Lieutenant-Colonel in the service of the Somerset Militia.2 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He held the office of Deputy Lieutenant (D.L.).1 He fought in the Boer War.2 He held the office of Justice of the Peace (J.P.) for Somerset.2 He lived at Newton House, Clevedon, Somerset, England.1
+He gained the rank of Lieutenant-Colonel in the Somerset Militia.2 He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.) for Somerset.2 He fought in the Boer War.2 He lived at Newton House, Clevedon, Somerset, EnglandG.1

 Children of Colonel William Long and Anna Mary Hunter